tanazimmer/PythonAPI-Challenge/README.md

 # Python API Homework - What's the Weather Like?

-## Primary Coding Language and skills: Python in Jupyter Notebook, API calls
+## Primary Coding Language and skills: Python in Jupyter Notebook, API calls, Matplotlib

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"